rudidude86/gura-lang.github.io/documents/Introduction.md

 In order to make this idea come true,
-I considered extending an existing script language to be capable of repeating evaluation for a limited number of functions.
+I considered extending an existing script language to be capable of repeating evaluation just with limited number of functions.

 But I found out Implicit Mapping would allow much elegant programming when it's applied to all the operators as well as many of the functions the language provides.